marskingdom9/python_projects/rockpaperscissors/README.md

-# Python Projects
+# Rock Paper Scissors in Python

-This repository contains all of the Python projects that I have been working on
+This folder contains a working Rock, Paper, Scissors game built in the Python language